Focus Search Partners Has Joined the Nashville Healthcare Council.

 Among the experts we spoke with, opinions were varied as to the degree of satisfaction with the system.
 There is not widespread commitment to wellness or prevention, nor an understanding of their relationship to controlling health care costs.
-And, although the country doesn’t appear to have the large obesity problem we do in the U.S., it was noted that many of the health care professionals we came into contact with were smokers — including one who talked about the importance of smoking cessation.
+And, although the country doesn’t appear to have the large obesity problem we do in the U.S., many of the health care professionals we came into contact with were smokers — including one who talked about the importance of smoking cessation.

 There is no doubt that the French have a better system for the poor to access and receive health care.
 And perhaps because of good prenatal care for expectant mothers, France has a lower infant mortality rate than the U.S.